-DHCS will establish the Scientific Advisory Council (SciAC) to act in an advisory role to DHCS in guiding the development and deployment of the PHM Service-specific RSST algorithms.
-The PHM Advisory Group will facilitate input from Advisory Group members as well as public stakeholders.
+DHCS has established the Scientific Advisory Council (SciAC) to act in an advisory role to DHCS in guiding the development and deployment of the PHM Service-specific RSST algorithms.

-32. Will the PHM Service replace the need for MCPs to have a separate methodology to identify ECM-eligble populations through their data?
+39. Will the PHM Service replace the need for MCPs to have a separate methodology to identify ECM-eligible populations through their data?